 A historic high country city of Georgia, Gainesville is known for its hospitality and charm.
 The city area covers the northeastern portion of Lake Lanier, stretching far along its coastline.
 Some outdoor attractions to see if you stay in Gainesville include the Don Carter State Park and Atlanta Botanical Gardens.
 If you’re traveling with young children, the Interactive Neighborhood for Kids (INK) museum is a fun, hands-on experience that will entertain any kid.

 Cumming is on the west side of Lake Lanier.
-It’s an excellent place to stay if you’re looking to camp or have a relaxing stay in a quiet area.
+It’s an excellent place to stay if you’re looking to camp or have a relaxing stay in a quiet area, and you can rent a boat from Cumming.
 Visit nearby attractions like the Sawnee Mountain Preserve and the Big Creek Greenway, outdoor spaces that are worth exploring while staying in Cumming.

 Home to the Atlanta Falcons, this town on the southeast side of Lake Lanier is perfect for visitors with an appreciation for historic buildings and a desire for a quiet, relaxing vacation.
 You’ll have easy access to the lake as well as attractions like Alberta Banks Park, and amazing restaurants and bars like Crossroads Bar & Grill and Branch House Tavern.

 If you’re visiting Lake Lanier with kids, who want an exciting day of water fun, head to the Lake Lanier Islands Margaritaville Water Park.
 There are water slides, kiddie pools, and other water rides for all ages.
 Race your family members down the competitive slides, relax in the lazy river, or catch waves in the wave pool.